-In 1986, a group of neighbors purchased an acre-and-a-half of Georgia clay covered with trash and kudzu from MARTA to create a “greenspace” – with the ulterior motive of turning their Lake Claire neighborhood into a community.
+The Lake Claire Community Land Trust (LCCLT) was founded by a group of visionary neighbors in 1983.
+Three years later they bought 1.5 acres of red clay covered with trash and kudzu from MARTA, with the intention of creating a “greenspace” for community use and enhancement.
 With time, love, and lots of hard work, it has evolved into the wonderful haven it is today.

-People come to garden, walk their dogs, play with their kids in the playground, visit Big Lou the Emu, enjoy the greenspace, the sunsets and the magnificent trees, and celebrate community through festivals, drum circles, saunas, and sharing food.
+People come to garden, walk their dogs, play with their kids on the playground, visit Big Lou the Emu, enjoy the greenspace, the sun-sets and the magnificent trees, and celebrate community through festivals, drum circles, saunas, and sharing food.
 Our neighbors are welcome and encouraged to enjoy the Land Trust gardens, walkways and play areas.

 Visitors from farther away are also welcome, but we encourage you to follow our example and build community in your own neighborhood rather than to further impact the environment by traveling here often.
 We’ll be happy to share our knowledge and experience to assist you as much as we can.
 Every neighborhood needs a Land Trust!